Neuraldominator/ci-vs-relationship/README.md

   1. simulate von Mises spike trains,
   2. calculate vector strength (VS), correlation index (CI) and shuffled autocorrelogram (SAC) from spike trains,
   3. calculate or estimate theoretical VS and CI via kappa,
-  4. generate similar plots as in Fig2, Fig 3A of Kessler et al.
+  4. generate similar plots as in Fig. 2, Fig. 3A of Kessler et al.

 ### The main files and directories of the repo are
   + `PhaseLock.m` -- function to generate Poissonian spike trains with a von Mises spiking distribution.